Diagnosing constipation

 Ultrasound on a monitor

 Video defecography.
-It allows the anatomy and functional changes in the anus and rectum to be assessed.
-It is useful when there are anatomical causes of constipation such as enterocele (descent or collapse of the small intestine) or intussusception, and in patients with pelvic floor dysfunction.
+Defecography allows assessment of the anatomy and functional changes of the anorectum and is useful when anatomical causes of constipation, such as enterocele or intussusception are suspected, and in patients with pelvic floor dysfunction.
+It is considered an adjunctive test and, therefore, is not recommended as a sole examination for the diagnosis of these conditions.
 In this test, 150 ml of barium is inserted into the patient’s rectum.
 They are asked to perform Valsalva manoeuvres (coughing, pushing) and the elimination is monitored.
+There are two techniques for identifying anatomical abnormalities:

 Substantiated information by: